 If you haven't shopped around for removable wallpaper yet, you are in for a pleasant surprise.
 I've rounded up some of my favorite temporary wallpaper options below.

 Click the arrow to scroll and click on any image for full product details.

 Now, let's dive into the tutorial so you can see just how easy it can be to install peel-and-stick wallpaper.

 Generally, I would say that hanging wallpaper requires two people, BUT if you are installing your peel and stick wallpaper in a small area, you will probably be fine to tackle it solo.
 I installed my removable wallpaper in our linen closet and had no problem doing it all by myself.

 Materials and Tools Needed

-Continue to support the roll of paper and unpeel the backing 5 to 10 inches at a time as you work your way down the wall.
+Continue to support the roll of paper and peel the backing off your removable wallpaper only 5 to 10 inches at a time as you work your way down the wall.
 Continue using your squeegee to smooth the wallpaper as you go.